wala/WALADelta/README.md

 Finally, you can specify the predicate implicitly through command line arguments: invoking WALA Delta with arguments

-> --cmd CMD --timeout N
+> --cmd CMD --timeout N file-to-reduce.js

 has the same effect as defining a predicate module exporting `CMD` as its command, and with a `checkResult` function that returns `true` if the command took longer than `N` milliseconds to complete.
+Note that if your tool requires other command-line arguments besides the input JavaScript file, you should write a wrapper shell script that takes one argument (the input JS file) and invokes your tool appropriately, and then use that shell script as the `--cmd` argument.

+As an example, if you'd like to see why `file-to-reduce.js` is taking longer than 30 seconds to analyze with your tool `myjstool`, you would run:

+> node minimise.js --cmd myjstool --timeout 30 file-to-reduce.js

 Invoking WALA Delta with arguments

-> --cmd CMD --errmsg ERR
+> --cmd CMD --errmsg ERR file-to-reduce.js

 again takes `CMD` to be the command to execute; the predicate is deemed to hold if the command outputs an error message containing string `ERR`.